 There are five types of active ingredients that are found in over-the-counter dandruff shampoos.
 In general, dandruff shampoos are classified according to the medication they contain.

-- Zinc pyrithione shampoo (such as Head & Shoulders®, Zincon®, DHS zinc®)
+- Zinc pyrithione shampoo (ex.
+Head & Shoulders®, Zincon® and DHS zinc®)

 How often should I shampoo to get rid of my dandruff?

-You should shampoo daily and use the dandruff shampoo 2-3 times a week until your dandruff is controlled.
-Follow the instructions on the product and be sure to rinse it out completely.
+Each dandruff shampoo is different so make sure to follow the instructions on the product before washing your hair.
+You should shampoo daily and use the dandruff shampoos 2-3 times a week until your dandruff is controlled.
+Be sure to massage it in well and rinse it out completely.

 How effective is dandruff treatment?